theodorklauritzen/webpage/README.md

 `npm i`.
 The command will downlaod the dependecies needed.
 Finally you start the server with `npm start`.

 Note that I recommend to change the `.env.example` file to `.env`.
 The server will run without it, but you can use it to change the port the server lisens on for example.

+## LICENSE

+This repository is open source, however you have to read the `LICENSE` file to use it.
+(It's just the normal MIT).
+Note that the dependencies you install with npm can have different licenses.